tmdautov/algorithms-javascript/README.md

 # Algorithms-javascript
-There is list of classic alogithms on javascript which every programmer should know.
-I put some links to problem with every algorithm, so you can practice with it.
+List of classic alogithms on javascript which every programmer should know.
+I put some links to problems with every algorithm, so you can practice with it.
+Algorithms it'a fundamental tool to be a Software Engeneer.

 ## Dynamic programming
 1. [Change coin problem](https://github.com/tmdautov/algorithms-javascript/blob/master/dp/changeCoinProblem.js).
 Given n coins and total sum which need to get.
 Find number of ways to get total sum.